muhammad-fiaz/api.zig/README.md

 ---

 > Note: This Project is in active development.
-Breaking changes may occur in minor releases.
+Currently, Breaking changes may occur in every commit.
+Use at your own risk.

 ## ✨ Features